ermi1999/ahadu/README.md

 **A simple and intuitive programming language in Amharic.**

-> our little language is dynamicaly typed and follows c like syntax so you should be familiar with it.
+> our little language is dynamically typed and follows c like syntax so you should be familiar with it.

 **to get started**